 How do I access the EAP?

-By contacting DTC for an appointment with a counsellor.
-DTC are contactable 24 hours per day, 7 days per week to schedule an appointment.
+By contacting the Employee Assistance Program provider for an appointment with a counsellor.
+The EAP provider is contactable 24 hours per day, 7 days per week to schedule an appointment.

 Do I need to inform my employer or office manager when using the EAP?